hmn24/kdb-C-Library-APIs/README.md

 __1)  Tutorials for learning how to use Regex Boost Library__

 It can only accept strings/symbols.
 There are two flavours provided here in the repo, i.e. cppStdHash and cppMapHash.
-The former is part of the functional lib (i.e. faster though less collision-proof), while the latter unordered_map library for purposes of building hash tables (i.e. likely to be more collision-proof).
+The former is part of the functional lib (i.e. faster though less collision-proof), while the latter from the unordered_map library that's usually used for building hash tables (i.e. likely more collision-proof).

 &nbsp;
 __2)  Installation Instructions__